Career Choice FAQs

-You can read about the skills and knowledge required in a job through the ‘Quick find Jobs’ section on Career Services website and compare against course information.
+You can read about the skills and knowledge required in a job through the ‘Jobs Database’ section on the CareersNZ website and compare against course information.

-Another really good ideas is to ask a couple of businesses or organisations that you’d like to work for whether they prefer graduates from one course over another.
+Another really good idea is to ask a couple of businesses or organisations that you’d like to work for whether they prefer graduates from one course over another.